-1) Preprocess all the images independently and examine the PRM files for median values of Doppler centroid (fd1), near range (near_range), and earth radius (earth_radius).
+1. Preprocess all the images independently and examine the PRM files for median values of Doppler centroid (fd1), near range (near_range), and earth radius (earth_radius).
 An example command is:

+ALOS_pre_process IMG-HH-ALPSRP022200660-H1.0__A LED-ALPSRP022200660-H1.0__A pre_proc_batch.csh ALOS data.in

-ALOS_pre_process IMG-HH-ALPSRP022200660-H1.0_A LED-ALPSRP022200660-H1.0_A In this case there are 27 images so one creates a script to pre-process all 27 images.
+In this case there are 27 images so one creates a script to pre-process all 27 images.

-2) Based on this analysis one preprocesses all the images using the batch processing command.
+2. Based on this analysis one preprocesses all the images using the batch processing command.